 Veterans and service members don't need to know if they're eligible for a VA loan to try and start the process.
 You'll get a good handle on your ability to land a VA loan during the first step – loan preapproval.

 The VA loan process typically takes 30 to 45 days once you're under contract on a home, although every buyer's situation is different.
 Applying for a VA loan doesn't obligate you in any way to a particular lender or to moving forward with the homebuying process.

-Here's a look at the four basic steps to applying for a VA home loan:
+Here's a look at the three basic steps to applying for a VA Home Loan:

-Our Home Loan Specialists are available 24/7 to answer any questions you have about the VA Loan Program.
+Our Home Loan Specialists are available 24/7 to answer any questions you have about the VA loan Program.
 Give us a call at (334) 347-5626 or get started online.

-Learn about the many advantages of the VA Loan in our next section.
+Learn about the many advantages of the VA loan in our next section.